juc096/ece_140a_final_mvp/Report.md

 ### Time to acquire each customer

 We imagine our ads will begin hitting each customer shortly after they get flagged as "potential pregnancy" through google ad words or facebook ads.
 As a result we believe the average time to acquire each customer will be around the length of a pregnancy, i.e. 9 months.
+We believe we will at most hit a 12 month acquisition length as this service is highly useful during throughout the summer seasons, especially in areas with hot weather.

 ### Team size, and annual employment cost